codeship/screencast-storyboards/blogposts/django-bitbucket-appengine.md

 ![Creating an App Engine app][screenshot-new-deployment-app]

-Now you can enter your application URL `http://YOUR_APP_IDENTIFIER.appspot.com` into your deployment configuration.
+You can enter your application URL `http://YOUR_APP_IDENTIFIER.appspot.com` into your deployment configuration.